Rational Neural Networks have Expressivity Advantages: Rational Neural Network Approximation of the GELU Activation

 \subsubsection{Step 2: AGM-theta approximation of $\log(x)$ away from $1$}

-We now construct a constant-width rational neural network that approximates $\log(x)$ on a fixed domain separated from $x=1$ by combining the square-root block from Step~1 (the case $p=2$ of \cref{lem:pth-root}) with an AGM-theta representation of the logarithm due to Sasaki and Kanada; see \citet[Sec.~3]{brent2018borwein}.
+We now construct a constant-width rational neural network that approximates $\log(x)$ on a fixed domain separated from $x=1$ by combining the square-root block from Step~1 (the case $p=2$ of \cref{lem:pth-root}) with an AGM--theta representation of the logarithm due to Sasaki and Kanada {\citep{sasaki1982log}; for the corrected \(q^4\)-form used below, see \citealt[Eq.~(40)]{brent2018borwein}, and for the underlying theta-function and elliptic-integral identities see \citealt[Chs.~2 and 7]{borwein1987piagm}}.
 Fix a separation parameter $0<\sigma<1$ and a small positive cutoff $\tau>0$ and consider